-3 most common mistakes that kill your landing page
+3 most common mistakes that ruin your landing page conversion

 Picture this.
 You’ve carefully conducted market research and strategically invested your company's into targeted advertising.
 And now, after all that hard work, your perfect customer has landed on your website.